HwnagYujeong0808/CICEVSE2024/README.md

 This project explores the use of graph neural networks (GNNs) and transformer-based graph models for cyber intrusion detection in electric vehicle (EV) charging systems.
 The system focuses on three types of classifications:
 - Multi-classification based on **attack types**.
 - Multi-classification based on **scenarios**.
-- **Binary classification** for detecting malicious and benign traffic.
+- **Binary classification** for detecting attack and benign traffic.

 ## Implemented Models
 We compare the following graph-based models: